Project Reuse

 Every disposable cup, container, and utensil we use represents a chain of environmental consequences stretching from resource extraction to waste disposal.
 When we choose reuse, we break this destructive cycle at its source.

-Reuse is the right solution for millions of single-use items from Maui's 2.5 million annual visitors that creates massive waste management challenges that neither landfills nor incinerators can adequately address.
+Reuse is the right solution for millions of single-use items from Maui's 2.5 million annual visitors that creates massive waste management and environmental challenges that neither landfills nor incinerators can adequately address.

-Reuse can create a bustling and regenerative economy in Maui, keeping both materials and money flowing within our community and creating several employment opportunities in collection, washing/sanitation and redistribution.
+Reuse can create a bustling and regenerative economy in Maui, keeping both materials and money flowing within our community.
+Developing Reusable solutions has the potential to create several employment opportunities in collection, washing/sanitation and redistribution.
 We estimate that reusable foodware could eliminate up to 100 metric tons annual waste in Maui with associated $8 million in estimated yearly savings for the island community that may be redeployed in growth.

 Reuse represents more than environmental stewardship for Maui's limited resources —it's a practical necessity.
 Reuse honors the traditional Hawaiian value of malama 'āina (caring for the land) by treating resources as precious and worthy of preservation rather than as temporary conveniences to be discarded.

-Together, we can transform our relationship with resources and build lasting systems that protect Mau for generations to come.
+Together, we can transform our relationship with resources and build lasting systems that protect Maui for generations to come.

 --- Upstream, a change agent for Reuse